 iDenfy

 Founded in Lithuania in 2016, iDenfy provides a broad identity verification and KYC platform designed to help businesses onboard customers remotely while meeting global compliance requirements.
-The company combines automated document checks, biometric verification, and 24/7 human review to improve accuracy and reduce onboarding friction.
+The platform combines automated document checks with 24/7 human review, covering 200+ countries and territories.

 Trulioo